-E-bug Information about the Coronavirus (COVID-19)

-E-bug hand hygiene teaching pack and poster links
+- E-bug Information about the Coronavirus (COVID-19) - E-bug hand hygiene teaching pack and poster links - Catch it.

-Catch it.
 Bin it.
 Kill it.
-Poster

-Coronavirus Resource Centre posters

-Coronavirus resources education action cards (please note that in the PHE South East region the Flowchart that has been circulated with this pack provides a similar local resource to these action cards)
+Poster - Coronavirus Resource Centre posters - Coronavirus resources education action cards (please note that the PHE South East Region Flowchart that has been circulated with this pack provides a similar local resource to these action cards)